meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 2. Install the `wine` package.
 3. Install `wine-mono` and `wine_gecko` as well.
 Without these, wine will show pop-ups prompting to install .NET and Internet Explorer compatibility components.
 It's better to use the distro-specific packages instead.

+#### Stop wine from taking over as default application

+Arch Linux wiki has a good write-up for this on: https://wiki.archlinux.org/index.php/Wine

+See the headings "Unregister existing Wine file associations" and "Prevent new Wine file associations".

 ### File systems

 - exFAT